orbi-tal/glaze-autotiler/README.md

 ## Usage

 Run the executable or use Python:

 ```bash
 glaze-autotiler
 # or
 python src/autotile/main.py
 ```

+You can select which layout to use from the tray icon menu.

 Use --log to enable verbose logging:
 ```bash